◷ Reading Time: 16 minutes

 Business Rules

-This is a sample for the car insurance industry that calculates the premium of a car based on Auto and Base premium components.
+This sample project calculates the premium of a car based on Auto and Base premium components.
 The following business rules are for risk classification and calculation of the premium of a car.

 Potential Theft Category definition